CodeMaxx/CodeMaxx.github.io/_posts/2016-11-03-did-i-execute.md

 - Shell
 - Tutorial
 blog: true
-description: "The subtle difference between ;, && and || that most terminal users get wrong"
+description: "The subtle difference between running commands in sequence, only on success, and only on failure — which trips up most terminal users."
 ---

 I'll be discussing about a small detail, about executing multiple commands on a terminal, which I realised most people don't know about.